nextcloud/documentation/developer_manual/general/security.rst

 `Cross site scripting <http://en.wikipedia.org/wiki/Cross-site_scripting>`_ happens when user input is passed directly to templates.
 A potential attacker might be able to inject HTML/JavaScript into the page to steal the users session, log keyboard entries, even perform DDOS attacks on other websites or other malicious actions.

-Despite of the fact that ownCloud uses Content-Security-Policy to prevent the execution of inline JavaScript code developers are still required to prevent XSS.
+Despite the fact that ownCloud uses Content-Security-Policy to prevent the execution of inline JavaScript code developers are still required to prevent XSS.
 CSP is just another layer of defense that is not implemented in all web browsers.

 To prevent XSS in your app you have to sanitize the templates and all JavaScripts which performs a DOM manipulation.